freon4dsl/Freon-documentation/docu-content/010_Documentation/035_Creating_the_Metamodel/010_Language_Structure/+page.md

 }
 ```

-Model units have one special entry `file-extension`, as shown in the example above.
+Model units have one special entry called `file-extension`, as shown in the example above.
 This is an optional
 indication of the file type that the generated parser will associate with this model unit, i.e. an
-instance of the above model unit will be exported/imported to/from a file with this extension.
+instance of the above model unit will be exported/imported to/from a file with extension '.base'.

-### Concept
+## Concept

 A _concept_ is the basic element of your language definition.
 It defines which instances can be present in
 a model created by your users.